What 4 things do we need food for?

 autonomic nervous system (involuntary)

-What 4 things does the parasympathetic nervous system do to the digestive system?
+What 4 things does the parasympathetic nervous system do?

 - 1) Rest and digest